PAIR-code/lit/website/src/tutorials/text-salience.md

 ### Salience Maps for Text : Theoretical background and LIT overview

-All of the methods calculate salience, but there are subtle differences in their approaches towards calculating a salience score for each token.
-Grad L2 Norm only produces absolute salience scores while other methods like Grad · Input (and also Integrated Gradients and LIME) produce signed values, leading to an improved interpretation of whether a token has positive or negative influence on the prediction.
+All methods calculate salience, but there are subtle differences in their approaches towards calculating a salience score for each token.
+Grad L2 Norm only produces absolute salience scores while other methods like Grad &dot; Input (and also Integrated Gradients and LIME) produce signed values, leading to an improved interpretation of whether a token has positive or negative influence on the prediction.

 **_LIT uses different color scales to represent signed and unsigned salience scores_**.
-Methods that produce unsigned salience values, such as Grad L2 Norm, use a purple scale where darker colors indicate more , whereas the other methods use a red-to-green scale, with red denoting negative scores and green denoting positive.
+Methods that produce unsigned salience values, such as Grad L2 Norm, use a purple scale where darker colors indicate greater salience, whereas the other methods use a red-to-green scale, with red denoting negative scores and green denoting positive.